softbar/RpcTools/README.md

 Works:
+Since InstanceID is usually 0, this variable does not have to be specified, just like Channel, these values are automatically added when called.

+Therefore the call with $api->GetVolume () or $api->SetVolume(10) is also possible.

+The volume can be changed or read as follows
+- $api = RPCMEDIA_GetApi(IpsInstanceID)
+- $api-> SetVolume (NewVolume)
+- $volume=$api->GetVolume ()

+or

 the function RPCMEDIA_WriteValue is used to set properties.

-The command RPCMEDIA_WriteValue (InstanceID, 'VOLUME', 10) sets the volume to 10

-The command RPCMEDIA WriteValue (Instance ID, 'PLAYSTATE', value) is used to control the playback, whereby the following values are possible:
+The command RPCMEDIA_WriteValue (InstanceID, 'VOLUME', 10) sets the volume to 10 The command RPCMEDIA WriteValue (Instance ID, 'PLAYSTATE', value) is used to control the playback, whereby the following values are possible:
+	0: Stop
+	1: Pause
+	2: Play
+	3: Next
-0: Stop, 1: Pause, 2: Play, 3: Next, 4: Prevoius
+	4: Prevoius

 # Add One Modules